Can We Talk Models Into Seeing the World Differently?: Prompt-based steering of VLM outputs

-In the previous section, we have seen that in VLMs, visual biases are not simply inherited from the vision encoder, but the fusion with an LLM (including training) plays a crucial role.
-We here seek to test how flexible the representation of texture/shape bias is and whether we can systematically steer it - first through visual steering or preprocessing (\cref{subsec:vision_steering}), and then through language or prompt engineering (\cref{subsec:language_steering}).
-Since texture/shape bias is a visual bias, we generally expect more flexibility with vision steering.
-However, being able to steer a visual bias through language alone provides a powerful way of shaping visual biases in a user-specified way.
+In the previous section, we have seen that in VLMs, visual biases are not simply inherited from the vision encoder, but the fusion with an LLM including the text prompt plays a crucial role.
+Given the somewhat flexible representation of texture/shape bias, we test in the following if we can actively talk VLMs into seeing the world differently, i.e., systematically \textit{steer} the output towards either end of the bias and go beyond the inductive bias.
+Therefore, we explore the influence of language through prompt engineering on the visual bias (\cref{subsec:method_language_steering}).
+Furthermore, since texture/shape bias is a vision-only bias, we contrast this language steering to visual steering through image preprocessing (see \cref{sup_sec:vision_steering}).
+While we expect strong model steerability through image preprocessing (obviously at high costs in model accuracy), \cref{fig:teaser} indicates significant flexibility of (some) VLMs through language, potentially offering a powerful way of shaping visual biases in a user-specified way without the need to retrain a model.